Topological Materials Discovery from Crystal Symmetry: The First Topological Insulators

-In both the Kane-Mele and BHZ models of 2D TI phases, the bulk topology can be deduced by a $\mathbb{Z}_{2}$ invariant that tracks the helical winding of the partial polarization, or the Berry phase per half of the occupied states~\cite{KaneMeleZ2,TRPolarization}.
-However in practice, the Kane-Mele $\mathbb{Z}_{2}$ invariant is exceedingly difficult to compute in realistic models, as it requires a careful treatment of matrix square roots and Pfaffians, as well as the computationally intensive process of determining, storing, and integrating the occupied states at each ${\bf k}$ point.
-Though a handful of calculations based on the Kane-Mele Pfaffian invariant have been employed to diagnose the topology of TI and TCI models~\cite{MurakamiBismuth2,KaiSunPfaffian}, the numerical prediction of TI and TCI phases in real materials without SIs (see Sec.~\ref{sec:TQC}) has primarily been accomplished through the equivalent Wilson-loop method introduced in~\cite{Fidkowski2011,AndreiXiZ2,AlexeyWilson} (see Sec.~\ref{sec:introTopology}).
-Since the prediction by BHZ of 2D TI phases in HgTe quantum wells, 2D TI phases have subsequently been predicted and experimentally explored in monolayers of bismuth~\cite{MurakamiBismuth1,MurakamiBismuth2,AliEarlyBismuth,BismutheneSiCMonoExp} and the transition-metal dichalcogenide (TMD) MoS$_2$~\cite{MoS2MonoTI}, and have been predicted and experimentally confirmed in monolayers of WTe$_2$~\cite{LiangFuTMD,SanfengWTe2,WTe2STMARPESNatPhys} and Ta$_2$Pd$_3$Te$_5$~\cite{ZhijunNewQSHTheory,ZhijunNewQSHExp}.
-Notably, bismuth~\cite{HOTIBismuth} and the TMDs MoTe$_2$ and WTe$_2$~\cite{TMDHOTI,AshvinMaterials1,AshvinMaterials2} become higher-order TCIs with 1D helical hinge modes when stacked into 3D, as we will further discuss in Sec.~\ref{sec:higherOrder}.
+In both the Kane-Mele and Bernevig-Hughes-Zhang models of 2D TI phases, the bulk topology can be deduced by a $\mathbb{Z}_{2}$ invariant that tracks the helical winding of the partial polarization, or the Berry phase per half of the occupied states~\cite{KaneMeleZ2,TRPolarization}.
+However, in practice, the Kane-Mele $\mathbb{Z}_{2}$ invariant is exceedingly difficult to compute in realistic models, as it requires a careful treatment of matrix square roots and Pfaffians, as well as the computationally intensive process of determining, storing, and integrating the occupied states at each ${\bf k}$ point.
+Though a handful of calculations based on the Kane-Mele Pfaffian invariant have been employed to diagnose the topology of TI and TCI models~\cite{MurakamiBismuth2,KaiSunPfaffian}, the numerical prediction of TI and TCI phases in real materials without SIs has primarily been accomplished through the equivalent Wilson-loop method introduced in~\cite{Fidkowski2011,AndreiXiZ2,AlexeyWilson}.
+Since the prediction by Bernevig, Hughes, and Zhang of 2D TI phases in HgTe quantum wells, 2D TI phases have been predicted in monolayers of jacutingaite (Pt$_2$HgSe$_3$)~\cite{Marzari2DQSHjacutingaite}, predicted and experimentally explored in monolayers of bismuth~\cite{MurakamiBismuth1,MurakamiBismuth2,AliEarlyBismuth,BismutheneSiCMonoExp} and monolayers of the transition-metal dichalcogenide (TMD) MoS$_2$~\cite{MoS2MonoTI}, and have been predicted and experimentally confirmed in monolayers of WTe$_2$~\cite{LiangFuTMD,SanfengWTe2,WTe2STMARPESNatPhys} and Ta$_2$Pd$_3$Te$_5$~\cite{ZhijunNewQSHTheory,ZhijunNewQSHExp}.
+Notably, Pt$_2$HgSe$_3$ realizes a weak TI phase when stacked into 3D structures~\cite{Marzari3DWTIjacutingaiteTheory,Fulga3DWTIjacutingaiteTheory,Marzari3DWTIjacutingaiteExp}, as we will shortly discuss below, whereas bismuth~\cite{HOTIBismuth} and the TMDs MoTe$_2$ and WTe$_2$~\cite{TMDHOTI,AshvinMaterials1,AshvinMaterials2} become higher-order TCIs with 1D helical hinge modes when stacked into 3D.